Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Preliminaries

 \begin{remark} The map $\ellhat : W\to \NN$ is denoted $L$ in \cite[\S3]{R} and $\rho$ in \cite{H1,H2,H3}.
 Incitti \cite{Incitti1,Incitti2} has derived useful combinatorial formulas for $\ellhat $ when $W$ is a classical Weyl group.
 In the case when $W=S_n$ is a symmetric group, one has

-where $\ell(y)$ is the usual length and $\kappa(y)$ is the number of 2-cycles of an involution $y$. \end{remark}
+where $\ell(y)$ is the usual length and $\kappa(y)$ is the number of 2-cycles of the involution $y$. \end{remark}

-Write $\leq$ for the (strong) Bruhat order on $W$.
-Recall that this is the partial order in which $u\leq v$ if and only if in each reduced expression for $v$ one can omit a certain number of factors to obtain a reduced expression for $u$.
+The \emph{(strong) Bruhat order} of $(W,S)$ is the partial order $\leq$ on $W$ in which $u\leq v$ if and only if in each reduced expression for $v$ one can omit a certain number of factors to obtain a reduced expression for $u$.
 Thus $u< v$ implies $\ell(u) < \ell(v)$, and it follows from \eqref{ides-eq} that if $y \in \I$ and $s \in \DesR(y)$ then $y\rtimes s \leq y s < y$.
-There is a close relationship between the the Bruhat order on $\I$ and involution words, which was one motivation for their study originally in \cite{R,RS}.
+There is a close relationship between the the Bruhat order on $\I$ and involution words.
 For example, $(\I,\leq)$ is a graded poset with rank function $\ellhat : \I \to \NN$ \cite[Theorem 4.8]{H1}, and this poset inherits the subword characterization of $(W,\leq)$ given above, but with the role of reduced words replaced by involution words \cite[Theorem 2.8]{H3}.
 From these results, it is clear that if $y \in \I$ and $s \in S$ then the following are equivalent:

 These properties imply the following useful alternative definition of the set $\hat\cR(y,z)$:

 \begin{lemma} If $y,z \in \I$, then a word $(s_1,s_2,\dots,s_k)$ with $s_i \in S$ belongs to $\hat\cR(y,z)$ if and only if